aindilis/optimal-plan-recognition/README.md

 This is an attempt to get plan-recognition.tar.bz2 working from https://sites.google.com/site/prasplanning/file-cabinet.

-The pddl dir is a subdir exatracted from aaai-10-benchmarks.zip
+The pddl dir is a subdir extracted from aaai-10-benchmarks.zip

 putting pddl/real_hyp.dat into the goal section of pddl/template.pddl